 - It's best to sand and paint outside on a nice day or in a room with windows open.

-- Use a canvas drop cloth or plastic sheeting so paint splatters on concrete or floors.
+- Use a canvas drop cloth or a plastic sheet so that paint splatters on concrete or floors.

-- You can take certain furniture pieces apart and remove hardware, then paint flat surfaces, cracks, and corners.
+- Take the pieces apart and remove hardware so that you can paint flat surfaces, cracks, and corners.

 - You might want to use a paint primer to create a smooth surface.